Our aim in PE is to enable all students to participate in a wide and varied range of activities and sports to the best of their ability. We strive to:

 - Making Informed Choices about Healthy Active Lifestyles.
 Which activities and roles within activities students enjoy and succeed in.

-In addition to core PE we offer GCSE PE and students receive an additional three hours a week to study these courses.
+In addition to core PE we offer GCSE PE and students receive an additional five hours over two weeks to study their course.
 The course builds on the knowledge, understanding and skills established in key stage 3 PE.
 It will give you exciting opportunities to be involved in a number of different physical activities, promoting an active and healthy lifestyle.
 You can perform in one or all of the following roles: player/participant, leader or official.
 This appeals to students who:

 - Have a keen interest in sport and recreation and always look forward to your PE lessons